aurelien-brabant/inception/README.md

 ## Requirements

-- docke
+- docker
-- docker-compose **> 1.29.2**, I'm not sure but I had some issue related to .env parsing with previous versions.
+- docker-compose version **> 1.29.2**, I'm not sure but I had some issue related to .env parsing with previous versions.

 ## Deploy the infrastructure